Medical education in the United Kingdom

 Medical education in the United Kingdom includes educational activities involved in the education and training of medical doctors in the United Kingdom, from entry-level training through to continuing education of qualified specialists.
 A typical outline of the medical education pathway is presented here.
-However training schemes vary and different pathways may be available.
+However training schemes vary in different pathways may be available.

 Medical school

 Jeremy Hunt in 2016 got agreement to increase the number of doctors trained in England and five new medical schools were opened.

 Assessments

 Like many other university degrees, UK medical schools design and deliver their own in-house assessments.
 This practice is different from, for example, the United States, where a national licensing examination has been in place for over 20 years.
 Each UK undergraduate summative assessment in medicine is subject to the scrutiny of a formally appointed external examiner.

 In 2003 a number of UK medical schools began to work together to increase quality assurance activities in the area of assessment as part of the Universities Medical Assessment Partnership (UMAP).
 UMAP is a collaborative item banking project seeking to build a quality assured written assessment item bank suitable for high-stakes examinations at all UK medical schools.